daviddarkins-accenture/lotr/docs/medium_article_1.md

 }
 ```

 I batch records (200 per request) and the API returns `202 Accepted` immediately.
-The data appears in Data Cloud after the Data Stream refreshes — typically 2-3 minutes.
+The data appears in Data 360 after the Data Stream refreshes — typically 2-3 minutes.

 ## And It Worked